David Ledy

 David Ledy (born September 22, 1987 in Altkirch) is a retired French footballer.

 Club career

-Ledy began his career by FC Mulhouse and joined 2006 to RC Strasbourg, played here his first game on 7 November 2008 against FC Tours.
+Ledy began his career with FC Mulhouse and joined RC Strasbourg in 2006, played here his first game on 7 November 2008 against FC Tours.

 Coaching career

 After retiring in the summer 2020, Ledy started coaching youth teams, among others at FC Istres and Olympique Rovenain.